 The answer to the first question: absolutely not, but it’s completely doable.
-By now, you could probably answer the second question, they’re big enough that one day is barely enough.
+By now, you could probably answer the second question, one day is barely enough for Phi Phi Islands.

-But, if you really really only have a day, like me and my hubby when we visited Phuket a couple months ago, here’s how we make the best of our 24 hours stay in Koh Phi Phi.
+But, if you really really only have a day, like me and my hubby when we visited Phuket a couple months ago, this article will show you how we make the best of our 24 hours stay in Koh Phi Phi.